Stall terms, conditions and guidelines

 Family Fun Day: Setup in the Holland & Holland car park from 10am-11am.
 The street and surrounding businesses will remain open this year, please keep disruptions to a minimum.

 Community Carols: Setup from 3pm-4pm.
 Vehicles must remain on the designated road ways unless approved prior.

 Lighting to highlight wares is recommended.

-In restricted areas only, SCF provide access to power.
-SCF do not provide lighting.
-Streetlights will be on, and floodlights will placed at street ends.
+SCF will not provide access to power or lighting.
+Streetlights will be on, and floodlights will placed around the arbotretum.

-Stallholders may wish to consider bringing their own battery or solar powered lighting, which might earn a more favourable position instead of being clustered at limited power supply positions.
+Stallholders may wish to consider bringing their own battery or solar powered lighting.

-SCF understands that there are now small, effective, silent generators available and stallholders are also welcome to bring them as this reduces the risk of power overload.
+SCF understands that there are now small, effective, silent generators available and stallholders are also welcome to bring them.
 Generators that are not silenced, smoke or fume free are not permitted.

 Ice cream stalls and the like may need immediate power.
 Please be aware that we are also constrained by Council regulations in setting up on the roads but we endeavour to supply power as soon as possible.